Skip to Main Content

 Hengdian & Qingdao Studio Access

-Connections to Hengdian World Studios, Qingdao Oriental Movie Metropolis, and Beijing's major production facilities.
+We hold direct ties to Hengdian World Studios, Qingdao Oriental Movie Metropolis, and Beijing's major production sites.

 04.